entu/ssg/README.md

 ### Page content - index.pug

 Page content is generated from __index.pug__ file.
-All other files are ignored, but You can use those files for Jade [include](http://jade-lang.com/reference/includes)/[extends](http://jade-lang.com/reference/inheritance).
+All other files are ignored, but You can use those files for Pug [include](https://pugjs.org/language/includes.html)/[extends](https://pugjs.org/language/inheritance.html).
 You can put locale identificator to filename (like index.en.pug) for locale speciffic content.

 ### Page style - style.styl